Search engines no longer rely on exact keyword matches. One common question that still comes up is:

 4. Tools for Deeper Discovery

-- KIVA: AI SEO Agent for entity detection & keyword clustering.
+• Wellows: AI SEO Tool for entity detection & keyword clustering.

-If you’re wondering what tools can find LSI keywords, think in terms of semantic discovery instead: clustering, entity extraction, and SERP-driven context (e.g., KIVA’s clustering and entity detection).
+If you’re wondering what tools can find LSI keywords, think in terms of semantic discovery instead: clustering, entity extraction, and SERP-driven context—and when AI-powered SERP features are in play, an AI Overviews Tracker can add another layer by showing how your content is surfaced beyond traditional blue-link rankings (e.g., Wellows clustering and entity detection).

 The goal isn’t to stuff keywords, but to expand semantic scope—so your content covers intent-rich topics that search engines and users both recognize.